Who is Mary Lord?

 - A proven, effective advocate for students, teachers, and families.

-- Committed to raising the academic bar and building strong, safe and healthy schools where all children can flourish.
+- Committed to raising the academic bar and building high-quality, safe, and healthy schools where all children can flourish.

 - Well informed about education policies and tools that have worked, and not worked, elsewhere.